mwanjiru12/mwanjiru12-happy-tails-clinic-phase-3-project/README.md

 ## Model Structure for SQLite Database
 The `models.py` file defines the model structure for the SQLite database using the SQLAlchemy ORM (Object Relational Mapping) in Python.

+# Database Model Structure

+This file defines the model structure for the SQLite database using SQLAlchemy ORM (Object Relational Mapping) in Python.
+Below is a breakdown of its functionality:

+- `engine = create_engine('sqlite:///spiritstones.db')`: This line of code creates a new engine to interact with the SQLite database 'spiritstones.db'.
+- `Session = sessionmaker(bind=engine)`: This line sets up a factory to create new Session objects, which are the primary interface for persistence operations in SQLAlchemy.
+- `Base = declarative_base()`: This line sets up a base class for declarative class definitions.
+The new base class will be given a metaclass that produces appropriate Table objects and makes the appropriate mapper() calls based on the information provided declaratively in the class and any subclasses of the class.

+## Class Definitions

+### `class Pet(Base)`

+This class represents a table in the database named 'pets'.

+**Relationships:**
+- Relationship with the 'Appointment' class.

+**Methods:**
+- `update_availability`: Updates the availability status of a pet based on whether there is an open appointment.

+### `class Veterinarian(Base)`

+This class represents a table in the database named 'veterinarians'.

+**Relationships:**
+- Relationship with the 'Appointment' class.

+### `class Owner(Base)`

+This class represents a table in the database named 'owners'.

+**Relationships:**
+- Relationship with the 'Appointment' class.

+### `class Appointment(Base)`

+This class represents a table in the database named 'appointments'.

+**Relationships:**
+- Relationships with the 'Pet', 'Veterinarian', and 'Owner' classes.

+**Foreign Keys:**
+- `pet_id`: Links to the 'pets' table.
+- `veterinarian_id`: Links to the 'veterinarians' table.
+- `owner_id`: Links to the 'owners' table.

 ### Tables for Database

 #### Pets Table